slochower/smirnoff-host-guest-manuscript/manuscript.md

 ### Application of force field parameters

-We sought to compare force fields directly and therefore attempted to minimize additional differences between the simulations with each force field.
+We sought to compare force fields directly and therefore attempted to minimize additional differences among the simulations with each force field.
 In all simulations, we applied AM1-BCC [@LxrgIkt0; @BkLoOd0N] partial atomic charges to both the host and guest molecules using the `antechamber` program in AmberTools16 [@ltrN7ofw].
 The host charges were calculated using a single glucose molecule with methoxy caps on the O1 and O4 alcohols (Figure @fig:atom-names); each glucose monomer in the cyclodextrin polymer has identical charges.
 After removing the capping atoms, the net charge of the glucose monomer was -0.064 e.